StudentEng2016/CENG315.Project2/README.md

 We would both work on this.

-(Developed by Adanegbe Amadasun, Alisha Singh Chauhan)
+(Developed by Adanegbe Amadasun and Alisha Singh Chauhan)

 3. Progress Report